UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ```
 module load ruse/2.0

-# sample the current memory usage every 120s and output it to stdout
+# sample the current memory usage every 120s and output each step to stdout
-ruse --stdout --time=120 --steps myprogram myargs
+ruse --stdout --time=120 -s myprogram myargs
-ruse
 ```
 where `myprogram myargs` is however you normally run your program, with whatever options you pass to it.